 The initial dream of Habana Compas

-Already through the mix of Afro-Cuban and contemporary rhythms with flamenco dancing and other Spanish dances, Habana Compas was the living example of Cuban idiosyncrasy.
-However, the inclusion of percussion in the repertoire made them achieve that dream of being completely different from what was done in Cuban music and dances.
+Already through the mixing of Afro-Cuban and contemporary rhythms with flamenco and other Spanish dances, Habana Compas was the living example of Cubanness.
+However, the inclusion of percussion in the repertoire made them achieve that dream of being completely different from what was done in Cuban music and dance.

-The proposal of Eduardo Cordova of the presentations with stools as a percussion instrument has since been its most characteristic seal.
+Eduardo Córdova’s proposal of performing on stools as a percussion instrument has been his most characteristic feature ever since.

-On the other hand, the director Liliet Rivera recognises the challenge of separating from the styles that already knew and catch more artists in their novel fantasy to establish the current format of 24 dancers, 2 dancers and 7 musicians.
-But success accompanied each step and nowadays where Cordova puts the percussion and the rhythm, she creates the dances, elaborating a careful and spectacular result of artistic reciprocity.
+On the other hand, the director Liliet Rivera acknowledges the challenge that it represented to separate from the styles that they already knew and to catch more artists in their new fantasy until establishing the current format of 24 dancers, 2 dancers and 7 musicians.
+But success accompanied every step and today, where Cordova puts the percussion and rhythm, she creates the dances, elaborating a careful and spectacular result of artistic reciprocity.

-The unparalleled style of Habana Compas has made it applauded in stages of the United States, Mexico, Chile, Turkey and South Korea, among others.
-With their show Fusion and Passion toured during 2016 several countries in Latin America, in addition to Canada and again the United States with presentations in Washington D.C. and Tampa.
-Through the union of the Spanish dances and the African percussion they got the deserved distinction that makes them different from everything that existed before and after this company.
+Habana Compas’s unparalleled style has earned him applause on stages in the United States, Mexico, Chile, Turkey and South Korea, among others.
+With their show Fusion and Passion they toured several Latin American countries during 2016, as well as Canada and again the United States with presentations in Washington D.C. and Tampa.
+Through the union of Spanish dances and African percussion they achieved the deserved distinction that makes them different from everything that existed before and after this company.

-Regarding the national panorama, Habana Compas won the Popularity Award granted by the viewers of the program Dancing in Cuba, a detail that shows the recognition they have achieved thanks to their efforts and novel techniques.
-He also excels in his work with audiovisual directors such as Armel Villasol and Esteban Vázquez and his work alongside a first line orchestra such as Los Van Van.
+On the national scene, Habana Compas won the Popularity Award given by the viewers of the program Bailando en Cuba, a detail that shows the recognition they have achieved thanks to their efforts and innovative techniques.
+Also outstanding is their work with audiovisual producers such as Armel Villasol and Esteban Vázquez and their work with a first class orchestra such as Los Van Van.

 The community work of Habana Compas

-The Habana Compas dance and percussion company is located in the heart of Marianao, municipality of Havana, where more than 400 children and young people between 5 and 18 are currently trained in these subjects.
-Liliet Rivera has expressed her wish that these are the new blood of the company, as well as a stimulus to professionalism and artistic training.
+The dance and percussion company Habana Compas is located in the heart of Marianao, a municipality of Havana, where more than 400 children and young people between 5 and 18 years old are currently trained in these subjects.
+Liliet Rivera has expressed her wish for these to be the company’s relays, as well as an encouragement to professionalism and artistic training.

-The teachers are none other than the dancers themselves and the classes are free, always betting on the rescue of the traditions of Cuban music and dances, mixed with the same techniques of percussion that are used in their unique shows.
+The teachers are none other than the dancers themselves of the cast and the classes are free, always betting on the rescue of the traditions of Cuban music and its dances, in mixture with the same percussion techniques used in their unique shows.

-It is a great pleasure that you integrate our community by subscribing to these pages.
-We also thank you for sharing through your social networks the promotion and dissemination of this and other articles about Cuban music and interpreters.
+It is a great pleasure for you to join our community by subscribing to these pages.
+We also appreciate that you share through your social networks the promotion and diffusion of this and other articles about Cuban music and performers.